way0750/appium/docs/en/commands/session/get.md

 # Get Session Capabilities

-Retrieve the capabilities of the specified
+Retrieve the capabilities of the specified session
 ## Example Usage

 ```java